datamole-ai/mff-cloud-app-development/README.md

 # MFF/NSWI152 - Cloud Application Development - IoT

-There will be three lessons in total.
+There will be 3 lessons in total.
 During the first 2 lessons, specifics of IoT cloud solutions will be discussed and end-to-end system design for an example IoT use-case will be presented in an incremental way.
 In the end of the 2nd lesson, the assignment for the semestral project will be presented.

 # Semestral project